voronkovich/symfony.plugin.zsh/README.md

   - `psql` runs a [psql](https://www.postgresql.org/docs/current/app-psql.html) PostgreSQL client;
   - `open` opens a local project in a browser;
   - `mails` opens a local project mail catcher web interface in a browser;
-- `sfnew` creates new Symfony project.
+* `sfnew` creates new Symfony project.
 It's just a shortcut for `symfony new`;
-- `sfservice` shows a service definition.
+* `sfservice` shows a service definition.
 It has an autocompletion for services ids;
-- `sfroute` shows a route definition.
+* `sfroute` shows a route definition.
 It has autocompletion for routes names;
-- `sfconfig` shows a container extensions configuration.
+* `sfconfig` shows a container extensions configuration.
 It has autocompletion for extensions names;

 ## Containers support (Docker/DDEV and etc.)

 If you run your app inside a [Docker](https://www.docker.com/) container, you'll probably need to configure a "runner": a command that executes a code.
 You can do it by setting a special `SF_RUNNER` environment variable.
-Just place it in your `.zshrc` or in a local `.env.local` file inside your project's root:
+Just place it in your `.zshrc` or in a local `.env` or `.env.local` files inside of your project's root:

 ```sh
 # "symfony" is a service name in a `docker-compose.yml`